Cornish Seascape Workshops

-To avoid busy weekends, courses usually start around mid-day on a Monday or Tuesday and run through to mid-day of the day of departure.
-Due to the variety in locations and amount of detail and processing guidance I want to impart, 2 days is the shortest workshop I offer.
-This will include 2 x Daytime shoots, 2 x Dusk shoots and the choice of 1 or 2 Dawn shoots - depending on your travel plans - with studio sessions in between.
-5 days is the maximum course length yet any stay can be bookended with additional night's B&B to help with international travel arrangements or alleviating jet-lag etc.
+To avoid busier weekends, courses usually start around mid-day on a Monday or Tuesday and run through to mid-day of the day of departure.
+Due to the amount of information, location variety and processing guidance I want to impart, 2 days is the shortest workshop I offer.
+This will include 2 x Dusk shoots, 2 x Daytime shoots and the choice of 1 or 2 Dawn shoots - depending on your travel plans - with multiple studio sessions in between.
+5 days is the maximum course duration for first-time clients, yet any stay can be bookended with additional B&B day/s to help with travel arrangements or jet-lag.

-Location selection can be tailored to suit all fitness levels so age and agility is not an issue.
-Currently, my most senior client is a sprightly 85 year old who has been down twice and was delighted to have a workshop image accepted into the London Salon of Photography.
+Your workshop will be tailored to suit your comfort level, so age or agility is not an issue.
+Currently my most senior client is a sprightly 85 year old who has been down twice (and was delighted to have a workshop image accepted into the London Salon of Photography for the first time).

-For those wishing to heighten their proofing and printing skills, along with framing images to take away, I also offer a Print & Framing Day.
+For those wishing to heighten their proofing, printing skills, along with the choice to take framed images away, I offer a Print & Framing Day.

-Additional Day B&B + Evening Meal - £95 per person - max 2 nights
+Additional B&B + Evening Meal - £95 per person per - max 2 nights

-TRAVEL - For guests travelling by Rail or Air, Newquay Train Station and Newquay Airport (NQY) are a short distance away and collections and drop-offs can be arranged.
-For those arriving by car I provide a location map and there's ample off-road parking.
+TRAVEL - For guests travelling by Rail or Air, Newquay Train Station and Newquay Airport (NQY) are just a few miles away and pick-up and drop-offs are free.
+For those arriving by car there's ample parking.

-CLIENT ACCOMMODATION - The main guest double bedroom has en suite bathroom, TV, Radio, WiFi and Tea/Coffee making facilities.
-The second single guest bedroom has its own separate bathroom.
+ACCOMMODATION - The main guest bedroom has a double bed with en suite shower/WC alongside TV, Radio, WiFi and Tea/Coffee making facilities.
+The second guest bedroom has a single bed with a separate bathroom/WC.
 Food menus are based on client preferences and all dietary requirements can be catered for.
-PLEASE NOTE THE ACCOMMODATION, STUDIO AND CAR ARE NON-SMOKING AREAS.
+PLEASE NOTE THE ACCOMMODATION, STUDIO AND CAR ARE NO SMOKING AREAS.

-CAMERA & EQUIPMENT HIRE - I offer a complete Full Frame DSLR Camera set-up with 16-35mm Wide Angle, 24mm Tilt-Shift and 70-200mm Telephoto lenses, plus Tripod, Filters and Flash.
-Please contact me for prices and details.
+CAMERA & EQUIPMENT HIRE - I offer a complete Full Frame DSLR Camera set-up with 16-35mm Wide Angle, 24mm Tilt-Shift and 70-200mm Telephoto lenses, plus Tripod, Filters and Flash Gun.
+Please contact me for details and prices.

-I can advertise and use social media all I want, but there's nothing better than word of mouth to promote my Cornish Seascape Workshops.
+There's nothing better than word of mouth to promote my workshops.
 So here's a selection of client reviews that I hope will persuade you to get in touch...